trizhaxkate/node-2/README.md

 - postId
 - comment

+## Before You Start
+1. Fork this repository
+2. Clone your fork to your local machine.

 ## Step 1 - Setup API server

 This step is just typical project setup, installing librarys, adding boilerplate